-Copies of the documents specified above as containing information incorporated by reference in this Information Memorandum may be inspected, free of charge, at the specified offices of the Issuing and Paying Agent, the initial specified offices of which are set out below.
+Copies of the documents specified above as containing information incorporated by reference in this Information Memorandum may be inspected, free of charge, at the specified offices of the Issuer and the Issuing and Paying Agent, the initial specified offices of which are set out below.
 Copies of such documents are also available for inspection at Euronext Dublin.